mio780308/mio780308.github.io/_posts/2011-01-01-IdeaTV-App.markdown

 project-date: Feb 2012
 client: ICCI
 category: Android
-description: An app aimed to present to users with the latest entertainment information.
-My part in the project was interface programming.
+description: An app aimed to present to users the latest entertainment information.
+My part in the project was interface programming of android version.
 ---